GwnDaan/ISO11783-CAN-Stack/examples/transport_layer/README.md

 ## Sending a basic CAN message

 To send a basic CAN message, you need to first create a payload.
 This is most commonly an array.
-Then, just call the generic `send_can_message` function located on the public interface of the network manager. `isobus::CANNetworkManager::CANNetwork.send_can_message`
+Then, just call the generic `send_can_message` function located on the public interface of the network manager. `isobus::CANNetworkManager::send_can_message`

 Like this:
 ```
 	std::uint8_t buffer[CAN_DATA_LENGTH] = { 0 };
-	CANNetworkManager::CANNetwork.send_can_message(PGN, buffer, CAN_DATA_LENGTH, source, partner);
+	CANNetworkManager::send_can_message(PGN, buffer, CAN_DATA_LENGTH, source, partner);
 ```

 Calling `send_can_message` with no partner (`nullptr`) will send it to the global address, `0xFF`.